tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@theniteshnarang/index.md

 ### introduction

-I am proficient in C++ language , Actually that was the language that put me into the coding at first place, then i learned a java that is upto intermediate level, but i want to learn it to advanced level because i love making projects that includes algorithms and designing solutions to everyday problems.
+I am proficient in C++ language, Actually that was the language that put me into the coding at first place, then i learned a java that is upto intermediate level, but i want to learn it to advanced level because i love making projects that includes algorithms and designing solutions to everyday problems.
 And now I'm learning JavaScript, and CSS to get me good job in start up company.
-To know more about me please visit my portfolio for lot of story.
+To know more about me please visit my portfolio for a lot of story.

 ## why are you taking this challenge?

-Afcourse the most basic reason would be to get a job but the actual reason is challenges pushes me to go out of the comfort zones thats why i like the challenges so much.
+Ofcourse, the most basic reason would be to get a job but the actual reason is challenges pushes me to go out of the comfort zones, thats why i like the challenges so much.

 ## something interesting about you?

-Well, i am good at learning new thing that comes to me, maybe its Photography, Editing, Coding, Digital Marketing or whether it is writing long Answers in Quora.
+Well, i am good at learning new thing that comes to me, maybe its Photography, Editing, Coding, Digital Marketing, Stock trading, or anything related to computer.
+I just want to learn it and apply it.

 ### help I need?

 The help i need from you is to give us more challenges everyday, put the deadlines behind every work.
-So that i can successfully complete this chalange and steal the job from you.
+So that i can successfully complete this challenge and steal the job from you.

 ### how to contact me?